Knowledge Transfer as Part of the Helmholtz Mission

-The cancer information service at the German Cancer Research Centre provides comprehensible, scientifically verified information on all aspects of oncology.
-This service is directed at anyone who has questions about cancer: patients, their families and friends, and people who want to find out about cancer prevention and early recognition.
-The cancer information service also provides individually researched facts and sources for professionals.
+- Information and consultation: The Cancer Information Service of the German Cancer Research Center (DKFZ) offers comprehensive and scientifically based information on all aspects of oncology.
+The service is for anyone who has questions about cancer: patients, their families and friends, as well as people looking for information on cancer prevention and cancer screening.
+The Cancer Information Service also provides specialists with individually researched facts and sources.